 From blind newborn to dignified senior, this is what life is like for a beagle.
 Their life cycle is very similar to many other breeds of dogs, though their large ears are a sight to behold during puppyhood!

 Newborn beagles are born to their mother in a litter of at least three puppies.
 They are born without the use of any of their senses, including sight and sound, and their keen sense of smell is not yet developed either.
 If you are taking care of a newborn litter of beagles, it is important to handle them with care but get them used to the human touch.

 The first three weeks of a baby beagle’s life is all about eating and sleeping.
 They are incapable of doing much else, and they are completely reliant on their mother or on a human hand to feed them during this time.
 Their sight begins to develop at roughly three weeks of age.

-Beagle puppies gain the use of all of their senses after 4 weeks of age, and by this point they are ready to explore the world around them.
-They will become increasingly more vocal during the stage of their life as well, and many beagle puppies learn from one another during playtime.
+Beagle puppies gain the use of all of their senses after 4 weeks of age, and by this point, they are ready to explore the world around them.
+They will become increasingly more vocal during this stage of their life as well, and many beagle puppies learn from one another during playtime.

 A beagle puppy is more responsive to training and commands from 3 to 4 months of age.
 They grow steadily during this time as well, more than doubling in size from their infant weeks.
 They are ready for adoption, properly socialized and ready for anything.

 Beagle puppies are notoriously mischievous and active, causing many dog owners pain if not properly exercised and observed.
 They will begin to respond to your commands more and more as they age, and most beagles are no longer puppies after 12 months.